 The last element of critique stems from the choice of a closing song for a few of the episodes.
 It’s a modern pop tune that, while a good song on its own, often undercuts the emotional moments that immediately preceded it.
 Still, those are two small critiques that are also common for scripted dramas from all over; it makes it hard to dock a series that is filled to the brim with dynamic encounters between characters you root for and learn to care for, too.

-A period piece, a mystery, a horror story, and a sci-fi tale, Gyeongseong Creature is fantastic.
+A period piece, a mystery, a horror story, and a sci-fi tale, Gyeongseong Creature Season 1 is fantastic.
 It’s the perfect blend of history and horror, making it one of the best WWII stories to come out.

-Gyeongseong Creature is streaming now on Netflix.
+Gyeongseong Creature Season 1 and Season 2 are streaming now on Netflix.

 Gyeongseong Creature Part 1